- What are DDT, DDE, and DDD?

 CAS#: DDT 50-29-3; DDE 72-55-9; DDD 72-54-8

-PDF Versionpdf icon[95 KB]
+PDF Versionpdf icon[157 KB]

 What are DDT, DDE, and DDD?

-DDE (dichlorodiphenyldichloroethylene) and DDD (dichlorodiphenyldichloroethane) are chemicals similar to DDT that contaminate commercial DDT preparations.
+DDT is a pesticide that was once widely used to control insects in agriculture and insects that carry diseases such as malaria.
+Its use was banned in 1972 because of damage to wildlife but is still used in a limited number of countries where diseases such as malaria are a major health problem.
 DDE has no commercial use.
 DDD was also used to kill pests, but its use has also been banned.
-One form of DDD has been used medically to treat cancer of the adrenal gland.
+One form of DDD has been used to treat cancer of the adrenal gland.

 How can DDT, DDE, and DDD affect my health?